busi07k/Cybersecurity-BegginnerGuide2026/README.md

 # Cybersecurity-BegginerGuide2026
 Hello enthusiast!!
-I created this guide for begginers into cybersecurity, that will cover the most fundamental and basic concepts you must cover before getting into any role.
+I created this guide for begginners into cybersecurity, that will cover the most fundamental and basic concepts you must cover before getting into any role.
 This is an open source repository, if you want to request something to be added you are welcome!!

 $$\color{purple}{\Huge\text{What is cybersecurity?}}$$